ssp. barbarae Sama, 1977

 Subfamilia: CERAMBYCINAE / Tribus: CLYTINI

 [Photo © P.Jelínek]

-Isotomus barbarae, an endemite to Italy (12 known localities), is endangered species with a small area of occupancy (less than 2 000 km²).
-Larvae of this remarkable species develop in dead wood of deciduous trees (Ostrya carpinifolia, Carpinus orientalis) in woodlands in the hills and sub-montane regions of the Appenine ridge.
+Isotomus speciosus barbarae, an endemite to Italy (12 known localities), is endangered taxon with a small area of occupancy (less than 2 000 km²).
+I. speciosus barbarae was originally described by Gianfranco Sama as I. barbarae [✧], but it was downgraded to the subspecies rank in 2018 [▽].
+Larvae of this remarkable longhorn beetle develop in dead wood of deciduous trees (Ostrya carpinifolia, Carpinus orientalis) in woodlands in the hills and sub-montane regions of the Appenine ridge.
 Recently was discovered also in Latium (Central Italy; ❖).

-Body length: 12 - 20 mm Life cycle: 2 - 3 years Adults in: May - July Host plant: Ostrya carpinifolia, Carpinus orientalis Distribution: an endemic species to Italy
+Body length: 12 - 20 mm Life cycle: 2 - 3 years Adults in: May - July Host plant: Ostrya carpinifolia, Carpinus orientalis Distribution: an endemic subspecies to Italy

 The depicted beetles were reared from larvae found in a dead branch of Fagus orientalis in San Gregorio (Lazio, Rome province, Central Italy).

 Collected by P.Jelínek